 Ann Kistinger, NCIDQ, LEED AP, Miami, FL – South Florida

 Ann’s Downtown Miami condo has limited space.
 How does she fit her sizable collections of spices, cookware and books?
 She wields her 20 years of design experience to utilize every nook and cranny of available space.
 Storage design…with an incredible view!

 - IIDA Industry Member

-Natalie Knezevic, LEED AP, Charlotte, NC – South Carolina
+Natalie Knezevic, LEED AP, Charlotte, NC – North and South Carolina